paulsiefert/honey-bee-behaviour/README.md

 # STI_gneration - Program to create STI from Norpix sequences

+This script uses line coordinates from FreeHandDraw to create a space-time image (STI) from a Norpix sequence.
+It uses Bresenhams algorithm and the parpool argument to use all avalable processor cores.

 Associated files:
 - STI_generation_parallel_ver5_SEQ.m- main code
 - structfind.m - By Dirk-Jan Kroon, also available on MATLAB FileExchange